 - To make decisions for oneself is a core human and civil right.
-When someone needs help with making decisions, assistance should be tailored to that individual’s unique needs.
+When someone needs help with making decisions, assistance should be tailored to that person’s unique needs.
 Advocacy is essential for promoting and protecting the civil and human rights of people with I/DD and for establishing, maintaining or improving their quality of life: exercising their rights, making choices, contributing to society and living independently.

 - The principles and practices of Person Centered Planning are supported to promote and encourage self-determined lives.

-- When a person has a guardian, or even a strongly vocal family member or other advocate, the organization providing services must maintain its focus on the person receiving supports.
+- When a person has a legal guardian, or even a strongly vocal family member or other advocate, the organization providing services must maintain its focus on the person receiving supports.
 Support staff are critical in maintaining this focus on the person.
-(CQL)

 Supported Decision-Making